 We have a love hate relationship with quinoa.
 We know it is the wonder gain, and that everyone and their brother is devouring it.
 Is it really a grain?
 It is somewhat like a grain, but not really.
 In fact, it is not even related to a grain.
-I should not even be putting it in the same family, to be honest.
-Rather, it is related to the species of beets, spinach, and tumbleweeds.
+We should not even be putting it in the same family, to be honest.
+Quinoa is related to the species of beets, spinach, and tumbleweeds.
 Yes, that is right, the tumbleweed.
 The Incas hold the quinoa sacred, and it was the emperor who would sow the first planting.
 The history is fascinating; but, the nutritional values, are amazing.
 When I say love hate, I mean we enjoy it but we hate that it is being wildly made popular as the wonder grain.
 Can’t we just love something because we love it.
 Either way, we have been enjoying it savory as well as sweet.
 This Quinoa Pudding with Mango is going to blow your mind.

 Quinoa has an amazing amount of protein; 12% – 18% of it is protein.
 Unlike traditional grains, that we are use to eating, such as wheat or rice, quinoa has a balanced amount of amino acids, a huge amount of fiber, and it is high in iron.
 If, I had picky eaters at home, I would definitely incorporate it into their diets.